Last year, I stopped writing.

 - Small goals — I used to have a 2000 word per day goal.
 Now, I aim for 3 sentences.
 This almost always turns into more, but having a small goal is achievable, even on the rough days.

-- Headspace — This is a meditation app.
+- Balance — This is a meditation app.
 I was toooootally skeptical about this when my counselor suggested it.
 It took me awhile to get comfortable with the idea, but it makes a difference.
+Plus, the first year is free.

 - Yoga in the morning — So, apparently, 20 minutes of physical activity in the morning can totally change your entire day.
 I have found this to be appallingly true for me.
 The days that I skip it to do later, I am much more scattered.
 It doesn’t have to be yoga, but physical activity is huge.
 (I use DailyYoga since I travel a ton.)